Cleveland Clinic logo

 The length of time you spend on ECMO depends on why you need it.
 People can stay on extracorporeal membrane oxygenation anywhere from hours to days to weeks.
 The ECMO machine gives your lungs (and sometimes your heart, too) a chance to rest and recover.
 Meanwhile, healthcare providers treat the conditions you have.

-While an ECMO machine is a vital medical tool, it’s also one that has risks.
-Some of them are significant.
-The risks of extracorporeal membrane oxygenation include:
+While an ECMO machine is a vital medical tool, it’s also one that has risks, including:

-• Clotting problems: Anyone on ECMO also has to be on blood thinners because of the risk of clots forming.
-Clots could also become stuck in the ECMO circuit, interrupting blood flow.
+• Clotting problems: Anyone on ECMO must also be on blood thinners because of the risk of clots forming.
+Clots could also become stuck in the ECMO circuit and disrupt blood flow.

-• Infection: Any break in your skin poses a risk for infection, and the tubes of an ECMO circuit can give an infection direct access to your bloodstream.
-This can make it easier for an infection to spread throughout your body.
+• Infection: Any break in your skin poses a risk for infection.
+The tubes of an ECMO circuit can cause an infection to enter your bloodstream and spread to your whole body.

 • Bleeding: Because tubes have to go into major arteries and veins, this can increase your risk of bleeding.
 Blood thinners also increase the risk of bleeding.

-• Low or uneven blood oxygen levels: In general, ECMO’s target range is slightly lower than normal blood oxygen levels.
-Maintaining an even blood oxygen level throughout your body can also be a challenge.
+• Low or uneven blood oxygen levels: In general, ECMO’s target blood oxygen range is slightly lower than normal.
+It can also be hard to keep an even level throughout your body.

 • ECMO circuit failure: A mechanical failure in any part of the ECMO circuit can cause the entire circuit to stop.
 This can be life-threatening.

-• StrokeStroke can occur as a result of either sudden bleeding in the brain during ECMO support or from clots in the circuit that end up traveling to the brain.
-This can be life-threatening.
+• Stroke: A life-threatening stroke can result from bleeding in your brain or clots in the circuit that travel to your brain.

 Advertisement

-If your kidneys don’t get enough blood flow during ECMO, they can fail (stop working).
-A dialysis machine can take over your kidneys’ job for the short term.
-But you may need dialysis for the rest of your life.
 If you don’t have good blood flow to the leg where the ECMO machine connects, leg tissue can suffer.
-In rare cases, you may need surgery to fix this or remove part of your leg.
+In rare cases, you may need surgery to repair damage or remove part of your leg.

-You can help a loved one by providing simple comforts.
+You can help by providing simple comforts.
 Just check with a provider to be sure it’s OK.
 You may:

 Additional Common Questions